Trump immunity claim rejected by appeals court in 2020 election case

 "For the purpose of this criminal case, former President Trump has become citizen Trump, with all of the defenses of any other criminal defendant," the panel, consisting of Judges Karen LeCraft Henderson, Michelle Childs and Florence Pan, wrote in its opinion.
 "But any executive immunity that may have protected him while he served as President no longer protects him against this prosecution."

-Trump will appeal the decision, campaign spokesperson Steven Cheung said, though it's unclear whether he will ask the full D.C.
-Circuit or the Supreme Court to review the panel's decision.
-The judges gave Trump until Feb.
+Trump is expected to appeal the decision either to the full D.C.
+Circuit or the Supreme Court.
+The D.C.
+Circuit gave Trump until Feb.
 12 to ask the nation's highest court to pause its decision before it takes effect.
-Cheung said in a statement that special counsel Jack Smith's prosecution of Trump is unconstitutional and "threatens the bedrock of our Republic."

 The D.C.
 Circuit's Trump immunity decision